oracle-livelabs/database/23cfree/sql-domains/sql-domains.md

 2. To get an idea how to use it, let's create a simple example - an email domain - and use it in a person table.
     >Note: As a reminder, and trailing numbers when pasting into terminal will not effect command output.

     ```
     <copy>
-    create domain if not exists myemail_domain AS VARCHAR2(100)
+    CREATE DOMAIN IF NOT EXISTS myemail_domain AS VARCHAR2(100)
     default on null 'XXXX' || '@missingmail.com'
     constraint email_c CHECK (regexp_like (myemail_domain, '^(\S+)\@(\S+)\.(\S+)$'))
     display substr(myemail_domain, instr(myemail_domain, '@') + 1);